Marina-Sousa/Marina-Sousa/README.md

 - 👋 Hi, I’m @Marina-Sousa
 - 👀 I’m interested in learning more about programming and technologies in general
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on future projects helping people
+- 💞️ I’m looking to collaborate on future projects helping people developing new softwares
 - 📫 How to reach me:Find me by my e-mail:marinaneide123@outlook.com
 - 😄 Pronouns:She/Her
 - ⚡ Fun fact: Still a young girl learning about technology